appserver-io/appserver/_posts/2015-01-28-the-webserver-basics.md

 ```

 Checkout our [docs](<{{ "/documentation/http-s-server.html#authentications" | prepend: site.baseurl }}>) to get more into
-authentications and all the other cool features the webserver provides you.
+authentications and all the other cool features the Webserver provides you.

 We appreciate any feedback So, do not hesitate to share your experiences or any problems you encountered while using it
 with us here via comments or better on github via the issue tracker.
 Cheers :-)